Jobs With a Master's Degree in Psychology?

 Mental Health, Substance Use, or Behavioral Counselor

-There are about 388,200 mental health, substance use, and behavioral counselor jobs in the United States as of 2022, according to the Bureau of Labor Statistics (BLS).
+There are about 388,200 mental health, substance use, and behavioral counselor jobs in the United States as of 2023, according to the Bureau of Labor Statistics (BLS).
 Demand is expected to grow much faster than average.
-In fact, the BLS projects these occupations to increase by more than 18% in the next decade.
+In fact, the BLS projects these occupations to increase by more than 19% from 2023-2033.

 These counselors evaluate clients seeking help for addiction or behavioral health issues.
 They work at outpatient mental health, individual and family services, practitioner offices, and hospitals.
 You need at least a bachelor's degree to become a mental health counselor.